Glenrothes: Retail, leisure and service sectors

-Retail jobs accounted for approximately 11% of the total number of jobs in the local economy in 2011.
+Retail jobs accounted for approximately 13% of the total number of jobs in the local economy in 2022 as recorded by the census.
 The majority of shopping, retail services and administrative facilities in Glenrothes are concentrated in the town centre (central business district).
 With approximately 120 shop units, the Kingdom Shopping Centre provides the largest concentration of retail and services in the town centre.
 New shop and drive-thru units were delivered at North Street between 2018 and 2021 anchored by a M&S foodhall.